… I love it when you talk botany to me!

 No, this is not the name of the Greek comedy team performing at the New Ionian Improv.
 This is deep… the whole Tracheophyta division is concerned with it, and all ferns and seed-bearing plants are involved.

 The original Crystal Palace in London’s Hyde Park was inspired by Joseph Paxton’s experiences with giant Amazonian water lilies.
-Originally a professional gardener of some renown, he observed that the huge leaves on these lilies were thin and delicate, yet their internal structure was so strong that forest natives could place a small child on the floating lily pad and balance them there while the parents could fish for the day’s food.
-The leaf would hold the child as long as they didn’t roll around much; one can only guess that after a few generations of this kind of action, the children learned to remain still after watching their cousin fall into the drink and try to climb out.
+Originally a professional gardener of some renown, he observed that the huge leaves on these lilies were thin and delicate, yet their internal structure was so strong that the indigenous people would place a small child on the floating lily pad and balance the child there while the parents themselves would fish for the day’s food.
+The leaf would hold the child as long as they didn’t roll around much… one can only guess that after a few generations of this kind of action, the children learned to remain still after watching their cousin fall into the drink and try to climb out.
 What could explain this anomaly of delicate strength?

 The phloem, sometimes called the bast, is the food-transporting vessel of the plant, making passages for rising sap.
 Together, the xylem and phloem for what’s called the vascular bundle, a specialized conductive and supporting tissue structure.
 It’s a complicated system of sending and receiving.
 Food is created in the leaves via magic!
 The process of called photosynthesis literally means the plant is feeding on sunlight.
 The phloem is the vessel by which this food – proteins, carbohydrates, fats – is transported to the growing parts of, for example, a head of broccoli or an apple tree or even a periwinkle vine.
 And the xylem is the structure that holds the plant up to absorb sunlight and continue the process of sending and receiving… itself a vessel of sending and receiving.
 Whit fills in the spaces between the epidermis (bark or skin) and the vascular tissue is called the cortex.